Do we board all breeds of dogs?

 What about food for my dog during her stay?

-Stone Creek feeds Purina One Chicken and Rice dog food.
+Stone Creek feeds Purina One Venison and Turkey dog food.
 If your dog requires something else, you are welcome to provide it.
 Please bring the smallest possible container clearly marked with your dog’s name and feeding instructions.
 Sudden changes in a diet can sometimes bring on stomach upset or diarrhea.
 We are accustomed to meeting the most unusual requests . . .green beans, pumpkin, carrots, and hot dogs are just a few of the things we’ve been asked to add to a boarders diet.
 If your dog requires mixed food, just bring it along.
 Stone Creek will be happy to help keep your dog on his regular diet by preparing it at no additional charge.

 What does it cost to board my dog at Stone Creek?

 The good news is at Stone Creek this means board, meals, exercise time and cookie breaks are all included in our rate.
 Medication administration cost is $1.00 each time we give it.
 To avoid this charge, bring your own food, in individual bags per feeding, the medication can be inserted into the bag.

 What does exercise time mean?

 Several times per day your dog is free to roam about in our secure exercise area, (one animal at a time).

 When can I bring my dog or pick him up?

 Please be assured that we care for all our dogs’ 24 hours a day.
 There are numerous activities that take place behind the scenes to ensure your dogs comfort and stress free stay.